-Working across multiple sports within physiotherapy and the fitness industry has given me the skills and experience to train and rehabilitate athletes who require mobility, stability and rotational power.
+In January 2015 while still working within the NHS I started RGB Physiotherapy and Sports Injuries Clinic based in The Centre @ Halton, which, by 2016, became Fairway Physio, moving into larger premises within Lancaster Golf Club.
+Previously working across multiple sports within physiotherapy and the fitness industry gave me the skills and experience to train and rehabilitate athletes who require mobility, stability and rotational power.
 I am Titleist Performance Institute (TPI) certified, allowing me to deliver the highest quality golf specific screening to my clients.
-I am therefore delighted that in April 2016 Fairway.Physio opened its doors within Lancaster Golf Performance Centre.

 Outside of work, I met my wife Daphne in 2001 and have been married since 2011.
 We travelled Asia for a year on our honeymoon.
 We have two gorgeous little girls who keep us on our toes.
 I play golf as much as I can and like to keep fit by cycling and heading to the gym.
 As a family we love to walk and head into the Lakes as often as possible.

 I look forward to meeting you.